Chrome Password Manager: How To Use It And Is It All You Need?

 • Anyone with your Google password can view all your account details.
 However, Google’s geolocation tracking will flag any login from a foreign country as suspicious and deny entry, but someone on the same connection as you isn’t subjected to this check.

-Is Chrome Password Manager Enough? image
+Is Chrome Password Manager Enough? image - chrome-password-manager-use-is-it-enough

 If you still prefer to use Chrome Password Manager, despite these flaws, there are a few things you can do for added security.
 These include adding a PIN code or password to your operating system as an added layer of defense, or getting two-factor authentication to use with your Google account.